SaraHossGit/news_app/README.md

 - shared_preferences: for saving user preferences such app theme, and also username and profile picture
 - flutter_share: to enable sharing pieces of news to other applications
 - webview_flutter: to open the url of any piece of news within the app
-- flutter_localizations: to allow app localizations (ie. changing app language and direction (rtl or ltr))
+- flutter_localizations and intl packages: to allow app localizations (ie. changing app language and direction (rtl or ltr))
+- image_picker: to allow user to pick his profile pic from gallery or from camera
+- flutter_phoenix: to re-build the app and reset all news lists in case of changing language or country
+- sqflite: Local storage to store bookmarked pages permanently.
+- smooth_page_indicator: for smooth navigation of the onboarding screen indicators

 ### API Used:
 - News Api (https://newsapi.org/)